How much nicotine is in a cigarette?

 The amount of nicotine that enters your body depends on how fast you smoke, whether you use a filter and whether you smoke a cigarette down to the butt.

-This post on our sister site, e-cigarette forum, contains accurate information about how much nicotine and tar enters your body from more than 1200 cigarette brands and types.
+On our sister site, e-cigarette forum, contains a post with accurate information about how much nicotine and tar enters your body from more than 1200 cigarette brands and types.